 - Legislation Reference: The amendment is part of the 2023 Arkansas Acts 616 (Senate Bill 204) and modifies the same section of the Arkansas Code Annotated § 16-118-118, specifically extending the two-year window previously established.

 The Justice for Vulnerable Victims of Sexual Abuse Act now offers a second two-year period, starting February 1, 2024, for filing claims.
-A vulernable person is defined as a person with a disability, a minor, or both at the time they were abused.
+A vulnerable person is defined as a person with a disability, a minor, or both at the time they were abused.

 This extension underscores the recognition of the enduring psychological impact of childhood abuse, which often delays victims’ ability to come forward until adulthood.
 With more than half of child sexual abuse victims reporting their abuse after the age of 50 in the United States, this law aims to provide a much-needed pathway for healing and accountability.